 Definition 3.11 (Monotone algebraic circuits with projection gates).
-A monotone algebraic circuit with projection gates is an algebraic circuit with projections (as in Definition 2.4) in which only non-negative constants from the field are allowed to appear as labels of leaves.
+A monotone algebraic circuit with projection gates is an algebraic circuit with projections (Definition 2.8) in which only non-negative constants from the field are allowed to appear as labels of leaves.

+As in Definition 3.8, only the auxiliary variables can be used as labels for the projection gates.
 The size of a monotone algebraic circuit with projection gates is the number of nodes in the underlying graph.

-We denote by mVP{proj} the class of all n-variate polynomials of degree poly(n) that are computable by size-poly(n) monotone algebraic circuits with projection gates.
+We denote by mVP{proj} the class of all n-variate polynomials of degree poly(n) that are computable by size-poly(n) monotone algebraic circuits with projection gates. \diamondsuit